[ Updated Aug 1, 2023 ]

 - Auto-played X sec.watched

-Furthermore, you can see whether you want to view those metrics for the whole playtime, 10 seconds or 30 seconds’ playtime.
+You can also see whether you want to view those metrics for the whole playtime, 10 seconds or 30 seconds’ playtime.

 Now we have covered various key metrics you can track.
 However as a marketer you not only need to track those metrics, but also to organize them into a meaningful report in order to get valuable insights.
 And if you want to learn how to do it in Google Data Studio with ease, just continue reading down the blogpost!